XaminProject/handlebars.php/README.markdown

 ### Lower

-To format staring to lowercase
+To format string to lowercase

 	{{#lower title}}